electroly/sqlnotebook/web/download.md

 # Download & Install

 The current version is **0.5** and was released on **April 25, 2016**.
 SQL Notebook requires a 64-bit computer running Windows 7 or higher.
-This software is open source and available free of charge.
+This software is open source ([MIT license](license.html)) and available free of charge.
 [View the release history on GitHub](https://github.com/electroly/sqlnotebook/releases).
 <br><br>

 ### [Download Installer .EXE (preferred)](https://sqlnotebook.com/install/setup.exe)